KevinQuirin/sheafification/README.md

 Sheafification functor in type theory.

-Compared with the version described in the paper, all problems mentionned in the first paragraph of section VI-B of the paper has been solved (the technical facts to show that ☐ is a modality are now proved, as well as the admitted lemmas about projections and collimits).
+Compared with the version described in the paper, all problems mentionned in the first paragraph of section VI-B of the paper has been solved (the technical facts to show that ☐ is a modality are now proved, as well as the previously admitted lemmas about projections and collimits).

 # Usage #
 These files compile with the HoTT library https://github.com/HoTT/HoTT, commit 247016b019c48e761b58751bafa71ef22ee4edaf.